Kfar Malal: History

-Before the 20th century the area formed part of the Forest of Sharon.
+Before the 20th century, the area formed part of the Forest of Sharon.
 It was an open woodland dominated by Mount Tabor Oak, which extended from Kfar Yona in the north to Ra'anana in the south.
 The local Arab inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
 The intensification of settlement and agriculture in the coastal plain during the 19th century led to deforestation and subsequent environmental degradation.

 The village was established in 1911 as "Ein Hai" (lit.
 Fountain of the Living) on privately owned land.
 The original name was based on the name of ruins previously located there, Khurbet el-Haiyeh.
-In 1914 the village was renamed into Kfar Malal after Moshe Leib Lilienblum, an early leader of the Hovevei Zion movement, whose acronym in Hebrew is MLL (מל"ל).